Six months with the first semi-mainstream sex robot for men.

 A scarcity of same-sex content

 I was surprised to notice a lack of same sex content.
 Of the three sites I checked out, only FeelMe.com had a handful of same-sex videos, and as mentioned earlier, they’re just kind of there in the middle of everything else.
 So if you’re gay and considering a Launch to use with your Fleshjack—or bi/curious and looking for a more immersive outlet to explore that side of you, be aware that at the time of this writing, the content appears to have a lot of catching up to do.
-(If you know of sources that I don’t, let us know and I’ll update this article.)
+I’m sure it will catch up, but do some research to make sure the content you want is available if content is important to you.
+(If you know of same-sex interactive content sources that I don’t, let us know and I’ll update this article.)

 Forging ahead with the available videos